 Select Your Color

-Use any color Rit Dye you want or create a custom color by mixing two different dyes.
-You can add a touch of black dye to the dye bath to make it even darker.
-To turn faded blue jeans dark again, use Denim Blue.
+Use any color Rit Dye or create a custom color by mixing two different dyes.
+You can add a touch of black dye to the dye bath to make the color it even richer and darker.
+To darken faded blue jeans, the recommended color is Denim Blue.

 - Prewash jeans with a good laundry detergent to remove any finishes that may interfere with dye absorption.

-- Spread a plastic table cover or plastic cloth on floor or counter to prevent stains from spills.
+- Spread a plastic table cover or plastic cloth on the floor or the counter to prevent stains from spills.

-- Place dishpan or bucket on plastic cover and fill with 3 gallons very hot tap water (140° F).
+- Place dishpan or bucket on the plastic and fill with three gallons very hot tap water (140° F).
 Note: If water is not hot enough, heat some water in a teakettle or in the microwave.

 - As a guideline, one-half cup (half bottle) of liquid dye will dye one pair of jeans.
-To achieve a dark, more intense color, use the entire bottle of dye (1 cups)
+To achieve a dark, more intense color, use the entire bottle of dye (one cup).

 - Dye Preparation: Wearing rubber gloves, shake dye bottle well and pour into the water.
-Then measure 1 cup of salt; dissolve with 2 cups very hot water and stir well.
-Add to dye bath.
+Then measure one cup of salt; dissolve in two cups very hot water and stir well.
+Add to the dye bath.

-- Add a squirt of dishwashing liquid and stir well.
+- Add a squirt of dishwashing liquid to the bath and stir well.

-- Test dye color to be sure you are satisfied.
+- Test the dye color to be sure you are satisfied.
 You can test using a cotton fabric scrap or by dipping a piece of paper towel into the dye bath.
-Note: If color is too light, add more dye.
-If color is too dark, add more water.
+Note: If the color is too light, add more dye.
+If the color is too dark, add more water.

-- Wet jeans in warm water and squeeze out excess water.
+- Wet the jeans in plain warm water and squeeze out excess water.

-- Immerse jeans in dye bath and stir with a metal spoon continuously for 20 minutes, then occasionally for 10 minutes or until desired color is achieved (up to one hour).
+- Immerse jeans in the dye bath and stir with a metal spoon continuously for 20 minutes, then occasionally for 10 minutes or until the desired color is achieved (up to one hour).
 The longer the jeans remain in the dye bath, the darker the color will be.
 (Color will appear lighter when dry.)
-Stirring helps to ensure an even color.
+Stirring helps to ensure an even color distribution.

-- Remove jeans from dye bath and squeeze out excess dye.
+- Wearing the rubber gloves, remove jeans from the dye bath and squeeze out excess dye.
 Rinse in cold running water until water begins to run clear.
-Then machine wash separately with an old towel or two or hand wash jeans in warm water with mild detergent.
+Then machine-wash separately with an old towel or two or hand wash jeans in warm water with mild detergent.